 Terpenes are naturally occurring compounds found in a multitude of plants that are often responsible for our favorite natural aromas.
 These tiny but powerful molecules give oranges, lavender, pine trees, and cannabis their signature scents.
-On the cannabis plant, terpenes are concentrated in the trichomes, which are the tiny hair-like appendages that cause cannabis flower to appear crystally.
+On the cannabis plant, they are concentrated in the trichomes, which are the tiny hair-like appendages that cause cannabis flower to appear crystally.
 The synergistic interactions that occur among terpenes, THC, CBD, and other active compounds are believed to provide different cannabis strains with their trademark psychoactive effects and medicinal benefits.

 Terpenes are essential to both plants and modern society.
 Many of these aromatic compounds produced by plants act as a repellent to potential predators and pets while alluring friendly pollinators such as bees.
 Countless terpenes are extracted from plants for the production of food, cosmetics, perfumes, and pharmaceuticals.
-Terpenes are also the subject of promising medical research and may play an integral role in modern anticancer drugs or other conventional western medicines.
+These compounds are also the subject of promising medical research and may play an integral role in modern anticancer drugs or other conventional western medicines.

 Each terpene has a unique profile that elicits different responses from the human body’s chemical receptors.
 When extracted and segregated from other compounds, terpenes are referred to as isolates.
 Cannabis-derived isolates are not only valuable to medicinal research and application, they also offer the consumer a carefully calculated experience.
 Those who enjoy and benefit from cannabis now have the opportunity to personalize their cannabis consumption with the right mix of terpenes and cannabinoids.
 For a noticeably higher price, consumers can choose specific forms and exact doses of THC, CBD, CBG, and terpene isolates.